PuzLM: Solving Jigsaw Puzzles with Sequence-to-Sequence Language Models: Sequence Analysis

-In natural language, token frequencies often follow a Zipfian distribution: the frequency of a token is inversely proportional to its rank in the frequency table~\cite{powers1998applications}.
-That is, the most common token occurs roughly twice as often as the second most common, three times as often as the third, and so on.
-Fig.~\ref{fig:zipf} plots the empirical frequency–rank curves for our tokenized puzzle sequences, revealing a partially-Zipfian trend.
-While most tokens adhere to this distribution, the tail is noticeably sparser than expected under perfect adherence.
+\textbf{Zipf's law.} In natural language, token occurrence often follow a Zipfian distribution: the frequency of a token is inversely proportional to its rank in the frequency table~\cite{powers1998applications}.
+That is, the most common token occurs roughly twice as often as the second most common, three times as often as the third, and so on. \cref{fig:seq_analysis} (center) plots the empirical frequency–rank curves for our tokenized puzzle sequences, revealing a partially-Zipfian trend.
+While most tokens follow this distribution, the tail is noticeably sparser than expected under perfect adherence.
+This might stem from choosing a slightly large $k$ value, which leads to small clusters which are under-represented in the dataset.
+In~\cref{sec:ablation} we explore the effect of different $k$ values on reconstruction accuracy.